USFWC Board and Staff

 Michael Brennan - michael [at] usworker [dot] coop

-Strategy Coordinator
+Projects Coordinator

-Michael Brennan (he/they) is the Strategy Coordinator for the US Federation of Worker Cooperatives.
+Michael Brennan (he/they) is the Projects Coordinator for the US Federation of Worker Cooperatives.
 He was introduced to the worker co-op ecosystem as a worker-owner of the Maryland Food Collective at the University of Maryland, College Park.
 In addition to organizing with the Federation, Michael is engaged with the national movement for public banks, the "Modern Monetary Theory" heterodox economics community, the Democratic Socialists of America's Green New Deal campaign and the DC cooperative ecosystem.
 In his free time, Michael enjoys making music, running, riding his bike, eating vegan food, reading, watching movies and discussing politics with friends.

 Tehmina Brohi - tehmina [at] usworker [dot] coop